 How do universities view the IB?

-- The new UCAS tariff fully recognises the depth and rigour of the IB Diploma and this is reflected in the points allocation.
+- The UCAS tariff fully recognises the depth and rigour of the IB Diploma and this is reflected in the points allocation.

 - Research shows that Diploma holders are very well prepared to cope with the rigours of higher education.

 - The programme is held in high esteem by universities in the UK and all over the world.
 A study carried out in October 2003 showed that the vast majority of UK institutions felt that a broad curriculum is desirable.
-In addition, many felt that the Diploma programme conferred an advantage compared to the national alternative.
+In addition, many felt that the Diploma programme conferred an advantage compared to the national alternatives.
 The leading UK universities (Russell Group) and medical schools consider the IB highly.
-They frequently make comparatively favourable offers, even for the most sharply competitive courses (e.g. English, Medicine).
-The Ivy League North American universities are similarly very favourable to it and (of above) often offer specific credit for it.
+They frequently make comparatively favourable offers, even for the most competitive courses (e.g. English, Medicine).
+The Ivy League North American universities are similarly very favourable to it and often offer specific credit for it.